loda-lang/loda-programs/programs/oeis/list2.md

 * [A216114](http://oeis.org/A216114) ([L12 program](216/A216114.asm)): The Wiener index of a link of n fullerenes C_{20} (see the Ghorbani and Hosseinzadeh reference).
 * [A216125](http://oeis.org/A216125) ([L13 program](216/A216125.asm)): a(n) = 5^n mod 1000.
 * [A216172](http://oeis.org/A216172) ([L24 program](216/A216172.asm)): Number of all possible tetrahedra of any size, having reverse orientation to the original regular tetrahedron, formed when intersecting the latter by planes parallel to its sides and dividing its edges into n equal parts.
+* [A216173](http://oeis.org/A216173) ([L64 program](216/A216173.asm)): Number of all possible tetrahedra of any size and orientation, formed when intersecting the original regular tetrahedron by planes parallel to its sides and dividing its edges into n equal parts.
 * [A216175](http://oeis.org/A216175) ([L45 program](216/A216175.asm)): Number of all polyhedra (tetrahedra of any orientation and octahedra) of any size, formed when intersecting a regular tetrahedron by planes parallel to its sides and dividing its edges into n equal parts.
 * [A216178](http://oeis.org/A216178) ([L14 program](216/A216178.asm)): Period 4: repeat [4, 1, 0, -3].
 * [A216209](http://oeis.org/A216209) ([L07 program](216/A216209.asm)): Triangle read by rows: T(n,k) = n+k with 0 <= k <= 2*n.